 Psalm 1 speaks of something that should not make us nervous: deciding to live in God's ways.

-God wants us to live in his ways in the same way as Jesus called sinners to repent.
 We cannot choose to live perfectly.
-But we can choose to aim our lives toward God's ways.
-It makes a big difference.
+But we can aim our lives toward God's ways.
+What we can do makes a big difference.
 It makes a big difference in your lives.
 I know because I see it.
-There is no coming to God without that real choice to aim our lives toward God's ways.
-That's Ps 1:1-2.
+There is no coming to God without a real choice to live in God's ways.
+That's Psalm 1:1-2.